MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/create-new-module.md

 ## Module error handling

 If a module encounters an error during server-side rendering, the failed module is then wrapped into an **ErrorModule** component to prevent any module-level render error from breaking the page.
-For example, a module using window or document objects during a server-side render would fail since these objects are non-existent on the server-side.
-In this case the module would then be wrapped in an error component.
+For example, a module using window or document objects during a server-side render would fail because these objects are non-existent on the server-side.
+In this case, the module would then be wrapped in an error component.
 The module would then attempt to render again on the client.
-In development mode, to see if a module failed on server side, you can use a `?debug=true` query string parameter.
+In development mode, to determine if a module failed on server side use a `?debug=true` query string parameter.

 ## Additional resources